cossacklabs/product-docs/acra/keys/operations/backup.md

 Store the encrypted backup and the key used to decrypt it separately.
 {{< /hint >}}

-To restore a key store from a backup copy, use `acra-backup` command for `import`.
+To restore a keystore from a backup copy, use `acra-backup` command for `import`.
-You need to set the `ACRA_MASTER_KEY` environment variable for the new key store, as well as set the backup master key in the `BACKUP_MASTER_KEY` variable.
+You need to set the `ACRA_MASTER_KEY` environment variable for the new keystore, as well as set the backup master key in the `BACKUP_MASTER_KEY` variable.

 ```shell